AdobeDocs/analytics-platform.en/help/connections/manage-connections.md

 >[!CONTEXTUALHELP]
 >id="connections_coredatavolume"
 >title="Core data volume"
->abstract="The total amount of data stored on disk that is timestamped for the current month (in GB or TB), with a percentage change compared to the previous month."
+>abstract="The total amount of data stored on disk that is timestamped for the current month (in TB), with a percentage change compared to the previous month."

 >[!CONTEXTUALHELP]